devDudu-21/devDudu-21/README.md

 ## 💻 Brief introduction

-Hi!
-My name is [Eduardo Fernandes](www.linkedin.com/in/devdudu).
-I am a fullstack software development student and currently pursuing a degree in Computer Science.
+Hello, my name is [Eduardo Fernandes](www.linkedin.com/in/devdudu).
+I am a Computer Science student and I study Full Stack Development.
+To all visitors of my profile, whether you are recruiters, IT professionals, or fellow students, welcome!
+Suggestions, feedback, and collaborations are greatly appreciated.
+Feel free to browse through my [repositories](https://github.com/devDudu-21?tab=repositories) and check out my projects.
+I'm glad to have you here!

 <!-- Status -->